 Treatment and prognosis

 Oligoastroctyomas respond less favourably to chemotherapy due to the chemoresistance of their astrocytic component 4.
-Studies have shown that the standard of care for oligodendroglial tumours that are 1p19q codeleted should be the combination of chemotherapy and radiation therapy 5.
+Studies have shown that the standard of care for oligodendroglial tumors that are 1p19q codeleted should be the combination of chemotherapy and radiation therapy 5.

 - 1. Naugle DK, Duncan TD, Grice GP.
 Oligoastrocytoma.
 Radiographics.
 2004;24 (2): 598-600.
 Radiographics (full text) - doi:10.1148/rg.242035069 - Pubmed citation